-- coldadenovirus, which can cause conjunctivitis, also known as pink eye, and the common cold
+- adenovirus, which can cause conjunctivitis, also known as pink eye, and the common cold

 Mononucleosis, or mono, is a contagious viral infection that causes a range of flu-like symptoms.
-The virus can spread through saliva, so a person can contract it by sharing utensils and cutlery, being exposed to coughs and sneezes, or by kissing.
-Also known as the kissing disease, mononucleosis mostly affects teenagers and young adults.
+The virus can spread through saliva, so a person can contract it by sharing utensils and cutlery, exposure to coughs and sneezes, or by kissing.
+Also known as the kissing disease, mononucleosis mostly affects teenagers and young adults, but also affects children.

 Other bacterial infections that can cause pharyngitis include:

 Factors that can increase a person’s risk of pharyngitis include:

 - having a history of allergies

 - having a history of frequent sinus infections

 Both viral and bacterial forms of pharyngitis are contagious.
 The germs that cause pharyngitis tend to live in the nose and throat.

 When a person with the condition coughs or sneezes, they release tiny droplets that contain the virus or bacteria into the air.
 A person can become infected by: